haraldkubota/programming101/homework.md

 * What is the length of a now?
 * How do you move the last item to the front?
 * How do you move the first item to the end?

+## Memory

+* Let a be an array of 1000 number.
+After executing let b = a; how many times are those 1000 numbers in memory?
+Stack or heap?
+* Two-dimensional lists are created by adding lists to lists, e.g. like this:
+  * let a=[11,12,13,14]; let c=[a,a,a];
+  * How many times is 11 in memory?
+  * Print out c
+  * c[2]=[9,8];
+  * Print out c.
+What changed?
+  * a[0]=20;
+  * Print out c.
+What changed?
+Why?
+* Create a 3x3 2-dimensional array where you can change any value without impacting any other one (you can use "new Array(SIZE).fill(0)")

+## 2D Arrays

+  * The elements are organized by rows: if arr is a 2D array, arr[0] is the first row, a[1] the second row etc. arr[0][0] is the first (leftmost) element in the first row.
+* Change the left element in the first row to 1
+* Change the middle element in the 2nd row tp 2
+* Change the last element in the last row to 3
+* If the were many rows, how can you access the last row?
+* How do you access the last element in the last row if the sizes are dynamic (not known in advance)?

+# Loops

+## for(;;)

+* Create a for loop from 0 to 9 and print out the counter
+* Create a for loop from 1 to 10 and print out the counter
+* Create a for loop counting from 9 to 0 backwards
+* What's the sum of all numbers from 0 to 100 (inclusive)?
+* What's the sum of all even numbers from 0 to 100 (inclusive)?
+* Fill an array of 10 entries with 100+2*index, so the first one gets the value of 100, the next one 102, then 104 etc. and print the array
+* print out a multiplication table from 1 to 10.
+Make it look nice so they form a nice grid.
+* Math.floor(Math.random()*9.0)+1 returns a random number from 1 to 9.
+With this, fill an array of 20 entries with a random number from 1 to 9.
+* Reverse the array.
+Print both.

+## do..while

+* Get a random number (Math.random()).
+If the number is not between 0.1 and 0.2, get another random number.
+Count how many times you had to get a random number.

+## while

+* Repeat the sum of all numbers from 0 to 100 from the for-loop, but now with a while loop
+* Repeat the random number example from the do..while section

+## for..in

+* colors is an array of color names.
+Use a for...in loop to print the color names out.
+What is a good name for the loop counter variable?

+## for..of

+* colors is an array of color names.
+Use a for...of loop to print the color names out.
+How is it different from for..in?
+What is a good name for the loop counter variable?

+## forEach()
+* Using forEach(), sum up all numbers from 0 to 99 (result should be 4950) and print it.
+You need an array for forEach() to work on.